cloudant-labs/data-flow-examples/spark-on-watson-studio/animaldb-scala-load-to-dashdb.md

-# Simple load from Cloudant to Db2 in Spark using DSX (Scala language)
+# Simple load from Cloudant to Db2 in Spark using Watson Studio (Scala language)
 This tutorial is an introduction on loading Cloudant data into Apache Spark and saving the data into Db2.
 In this tutorial you will:

-1. Create a Scala notebook to load the Cloudant data in Data Science experience.
+1. Create a Scala notebook to load the Cloudant data in Watson Studio.
 2. Save the Apache Spark DataFrame into Db2 Warehouse on Cloud.
 3. View the data in the Db2 Warehouse on Cloud table.